Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Tower Hamlets and are not the council.
 About us

-Despite some members expressing unease due to the ongoing fire safety issues within the building, Councillor Gulam Kibria Choudhury stated that fire safety, while important, did not fall under planning material considerations in this context, and he supported the officer's recommendation based on the additional consultation with the BSR.
-Diane Phillips, Senior Planning Lawyer, reinforced that the BSR was the expert in fire safety and that their advice indicated that sufficient work had been done to grant planning permission on planning grounds.
-She added that the actual construction of the development was dependent on the Gateway 2 process.
+Despite some members expressing unease due to the ongoing fire safety issues within the wider building, Councillor Gulam Kibria Choudhury, Chair of the Health & Adults Scrutiny Sub-Committee, stated that fire safety, while important, did not fall under planning material considerations in this instance.
+He supported the officer's recommendation based on the BSR's consultation.

-The committee also considered a request for a non-material amendment3 under Section 96A of the Town and Country Planning Act 1990 for Condition 19 of a planning permission granted in December 2015 for Canary Wharf College, Glenworth Primary School, located at the south west junction of Glenworth Avenue and Saunders Ness Road, E14 3EB.
-The amendment sought to alter the permitted teaching hours to commence no later than 8:15 am and finish no later than 3:00 pm.
+The committee refused an application for a non-material amendment to Condition 19 of a planning permission granted in December 2015 for Canary Wharf College, Glenworth Primary School.
+The proposed amendment sought to alter the permitted teaching hours to commence no later than 8:15 am and finish no later than 3:00 pm.

-Paul Buckingham explained that the key consideration was whether the proposed amendment was material or non-material in planning terms.
-While officers recommended granting the amendment, noting it would increase the staggering of school times with the neighbouring St Luke's Primary School, thereby still meeting the original condition's purpose, several members expressed concerns.
+Paul Buckenham explained that the key consideration was whether the amendment was material or non-material in planning terms.
+While the purpose of the condition, to stagger school hours with neighbouring St Luke's Primary School to avoid congestion, would still be met, the proposed change would increase the stagger.

 Attendees